Ministry of Culture (Cape Verde)

 The Ministry of Culture and Creative Industries is a national ministry of the Government of Cape Verde, which is responsible for politics in the area of the country's culture.
-Its current minister is Abraão Vicente who is since 2016.
+Its current minister is Augusto Jorge de Albuquerque Veiga, since August 2024.

 Along with other posts, it was created in 1975 after Cape Verde became independent.

 The post is responsible for famous historic landmarks.
 It also has an institute (Portuguese: Instituto da Investigação e do Património Culturais (IIPC)), the Cultural Heritage Investigation Institute.